benhammondmusic/blog/cknggsayr01lgb3s1793c5gqy.md

 ## Big Picture

 A stack is a collection of data where items are added and removed according to the "LIFO" acronym: _Last In, First Out_.
-Meaning, the very last item that was pushed to the stack with the be the very first one to be popped off.
+Meaning, the last item that was pushed to the stack will be the first one to be popped off.
 I think of it like a Pez dispenser.

 <iframe src="https://giphy.com/embed/NmovCS9E8pVcY" width="480" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>